b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 In any case choose a construct that you know how to use and that gets the job done for you, mastering them all will take some time.

+*In general dot opeations are pretty useful, chances are that I'm going to use them a lot in this book so make sure to learn them.*

 ## Additional libraries {#sec:julia_language_libraries}